GeodataTools/geodata/doc/mask/mask_workflow.md

 china.open_tif(modis_china_path, show=True)
 ```

-The add_layer method incorporate CRS convertion, let us see what the layer look like after we add it to the object.
+The add_layer method incorporate CRS conversion, let us see what the layer look like after we add it to the object.

 ```
 china.add_layer(modis_china_path, layer_name = 'modis')